eosrio/hyperion-history-api/src/cli/hyp-config.docs.md

 *   `<chain>`: The short name of the chain whose configuration to modify.
 *   `<configPath>`: The dot-notation path to the configuration value.
 *   `<value>`: The new value to set.
 Can be a string, number, boolean, or JSON for complex values.

+**Validation Process:**
+1. **Path Validation**: Ensures the configuration path exists in the reference configuration
+2. **Type Validation**: Validates the value type matches the expected type from reference
+3. **Schema Validation**: Validates the entire configuration using comprehensive Zod schema
+4. **Backup Creation**: Creates a timestamped backup before saving changes

 **Type Validation:** The value must match the expected type from the reference configuration:
 *   **Numbers:** `1000`, `4096`